-We noted that SSA identified a system design process limitation concerning long-term withholding agreements that extend past December 2049 where the system cannot capture, and track debt scheduled for collection beyond December 2049.
-Therefore, the accounts receivable balances related to these overpayments are understated in the amount of the installment payments expected to be collected beyond December 2049.
+These system limitations have led to an understatement of the accounts receivable with the public balance on the Agency's financial statements.
+The limitations have hindered SSA's ability to effectively track and collect these overpayments.
 The projected understatements are immaterial to the financial statements and the accounts receivable with the public balance.
 While the Agency is enhancing system capabilities to properly account for these receivables and updating policies to avoid longer-term repayment programs, failure to resolve the system design process limitation will continue understating accounts receivable balances.
-In addition, the impact of this issue will continue growing as December 2049 approaches if other factors remain constant.